-To gain access to the LED driver or power supplies (Fig. 11) remove the toekick cover.
-The power supply can be located at the left side of the case opening.
+To gain access to the LED driver or power supplies remove the front toekick cover (Fig. 9).
+The power supply can be located at the customer left side of the case.
+NOTE: The power supply box will vary from the figure depicted here as the box will be mounted to a slide-out tray laying flat.